snakekn/shiny_microplastics_tracker_ar_jg_nk/text/about.md

 ### How to Use the App

 1. Select a tab to view the corresponding analysis.

 2. For the US Map of all Populations & Microplastics tab

   a.
 Use the "Data Selection" dropdown menu to select if you want to see microplastic data and/or population data

+3. For the Time Series: Microplastic Density by Season tab

+  a.
+Use the "Filters" dropdown menu from the previous tab to select for different season/density/year combinations

   b.
-Use the "Filters" dropdown menu to filter for specifics in the microplastic data and/or population data
+This will update the time series plot to show the selected data

+4. For the Linear Regression: US Map of Analyzed Populations & Microplastics tab

+  a.
+Read the disclosure for linear regression with this data

+  b.
+Can calculate expected microplastics by population data

   c.
-Use the "Get Time Series" dropdown memu
+Use the interactive map to see linear regressions for different cities

+5. For the Kriging Analysis & Challenges tab

+  a.
+Read about the attempted kriging analysis and why it didn't work with this data

 ### Data Sources